 All referrals/discussions will be dealt with sensitively and in a professional and confidential manner.

-Smoking, alcohol and obesity are major contributors to preventable ill health, such as cancer, respiratory disease and cardiovascular disease.
-They are also major causes of inequalities in health.
-We work closely with our colleagues within the trust and with communities and partners outside the hospital to improve lifestyles and make healthy choices the easy choices.
+Smoking, alcohol, poor diet and being physically inactive are major contributors to preventable ill health, such as cancer, respiratory disease, and cardiovascular disease.
+They are major causes of inequalities in health.
+The Royal Free Faculty of Population Health supports our staff to have conversations about healthy habits with our patients to prevent these diseases and to minimise the impact of these diseases.
+We work closely with our colleagues within the trust and with communities and partners outside the trust to promote healthy living and make healthy choices the easy choices.

 The team

-Joint director of public health, Dr Tamara Djuretic, works across the Royal Free London and the London Borough of Barnet.
-The Royal Free London deputy director of public health is Dr Judith Stanton.
+Dr Judith Stanton, the Director of Population Health, leads the team.
 We are an accredited training team and host public health registrars, population health fellows and GP fellows.
-The public health team sits in the corporate arm of the Royal Free London group and reports to Dr Gillian Smith, group chief medical officer.
+The population health team sits in the corporate arm of the Royal Free London group and reports to Dr Gillian Smith, group chief medical officer.

-To find out more about the work of the public health team, email: rfl.publichealth@nhs.net.
+To find out more about the work of the population team, email: rf-tr.

 The Royal Free London NHS Foundation Trust supports the Government’s objectives to eradicate modern slavery and human trafficking and recognises the significant role the NHS has to play in both combatting it and supporting victims.
 In particular, we are committed to ensuring our supply chains and business activities are free from ethical and labour standards abuses.
 Steps taken to date include: